asanetargoss/HardcoreAlchemy/README.md

 ## Developing
 * If you add new mods to libs/, or otherwise update dependencies, you will need to re-run "./gradlew eclipse" or equivalent
-* If you change the access transformers (found at "src/main/resources/META-INF/hardcorealchemy_at.cfg") you will need to re-run the gradle setup commands.
+* If you change the access transformers (found at "src/main/resources/META-INF/hardcorealchemy_at.cfg") you will need to re-run "./gradlew setupDecompWorkspace", and re-run "./gradlew eclipse" (or IntelliJ Idea equivalent)
 * Successfully used gradle commands before but they aren't working anymore because your internet is down?
 No problem!
 Just add the "-offline" flag to your gradle command and it should work normally again.

 ## Compiling